jitendra3109/Resume/README.md

 # My Resume -Created in Latex
- * It is very simple and well forma t.
+ * It is very simple and well format.
  * It is also follow IEEE format.

 You can also create as well.